basdirks/dragonfly/README.md

 - The name of a model must be unique.
 - The name of a field must be unique within a model.
 - Arrays may not be nested.
-- Non-primitive types must be defined elsewhere as a model or enum.
+- Non-primitive types must refer to an existing enum or model.

 ### EBNF